-4.1 The CoMoUK Annual Bike Share User Survey - an annual survey of casual users and members that collates information on bike share membership, usage and customer satisfaction.
-It provides a standardised format to report the impact of bike schemes on travel behaviour, health and the environment allowing local authority partners to make comparisons between their areas data and the national picture.
+4.1 The CoMoUK Annual Bike Share Report - an annual report of users that collates information on bike share membership, usage and customer satisfaction.
+It provides a standardised format to report the impact of bike schemes on travel behaviour, health and the environment allowing local authority partners to make comparisons between their area's data and the national picture.
 Each operator and public authority will receive anonymised data for their cities as well as the national amalgamated analysis.

-Operators are required to actively promote the survey through either an email or in-app notifications AS WELL AS social media, providing a direct links to the survey to users on our behalf.
+Operators are required to demonstrate how they will actively promote the survey through either email or in-app notifications AS WELL AS social media, providing direct links to the survey to users on our behalf.
 The data analysis is verified by an independent academic or consultant.